-Long Term Disability (LTD) insurance provides a safety net that will replace a percentage of your salary and provide pension plan protection should you be unable to work because of an illness or injury.

-Your LTD plan recognizes that most members are in a highly vulnerable financial position should they be confronted with a loss of income during a lengthy or permanent disability.
+Long Term Disability (LTD) coverage provides a safety net that will replace a percentage of your earnings should you be unable to work because of an illness or injury.
+Your OTIP LTD plan recognizes that most members are in a highly vulnerable financial position should they be confronted with a loss of income during a lengthy or permanent disability.